 young woman aiming disc to target

-Plastic Type and Construction
+Plastic Type and Durability

 Speed and Glide